Send Me Workshop Updates!

 Payments can be made via check or Dwolla.com (a Paypal alternative) once your registration is complete.
 Further details will be provided once we review your registration.
 Thanks for joining!

 Please contact Ziggy with any questions you might have.

 Students must arrive the afternoon prior to the official workshop start date.
 For example, students must arrive on August 11th for the August 12-19 workshop.
 We’ll start with a leisurely dinner and introductions.
 The workshop will end the morning after the official posted date, with the departure of students on August 20th.
 Please factor this in to your travel plans!

 Travel directions will be provided once students complete their registration.

 Unlike other similar natural building workshops, we provide all meals during our workshops.
 Breakfast, lunch, and dinner will be lovingly prepared with fresh, local, and organic ingredients.
 The meals will largely consist of hearty organic vegetarian dishes.
 You will not go hungry with us!
 (In fact, you might have a hard time leaving the table after each meal.)
 We will do our best to accommodate dietary restrictions and food allergies.
 Make sure to indicate any restrictions/allergies in your application.

-It is recommended that participants bring snacks and specialty items only if they wish (think tea, coffee, any food you can’t live without) to supplement the otherwise complete meal service.
+It’s recommended that participants bring snacks and specialty items only if they wish (think tea, coffee, any food you can’t live without) to supplement the otherwise complete meal service.

 Lodging and Accommodations During Your Stay

 Travel directions and a packing list will be provided to workshop participants after we receive your registration.

 Berea is a small town in central Kentucky, home to a thriving population of craftspeople, artists, woodworkers, musicians, social activists, and homesteaders.
 Berea has a longstanding tradition of diversity, social justice, environmental responsibility, and community service.
 The historic Berea College is the first interracial and coeducational college in the South, and its influence on the town remains to this day.